tharunmarella/3d-solarsystem/README.md

 # 3d-solarsystem
-v Modify your solar system with the following o Set up SOIL as Instructed o Without using glutSolidSphere() to create planets use the following GLUquadricObj *sphere= NULL; // global variouble gluSphere(sphere,3.0, 40,40); //in display
+ Modify your solar system with the following \n o Set up SOIL as Instructed \n o Without using glutSolidSphere() to create planets use the following GLUquadricObj *sphere= NULL; // global variouble gluSphere(sphere,3.0, 40,40); //in display